ansys/pydpf-composites/doc/source/api/index.rst

 API reference
 =============

-This section describes the API of the public PyDPF Composites classes, functions, and attributes.
+This section describes the public classes, methods, and attributes of the PyDPF Composites API.

-For in depth documentation on the different failure criteria, please refer to the official Ansys Documentation.
+For in-depth documentation on the different failure criteria, refer to the ACP help.

 .. module:: ansys.dpf.composites